airspeed-velocity/asv/docs/source/using.rst

           for key in xrange(500):
               x = d[key]

+You'll want to replace these benchmarks with your own.
 See :ref:`writing-benchmarks` for more information.

 Running benchmarks
 ------------------